protocol/CryptoNetLab/open_problems/Better_Vector_Commitments.md

   understand the limits of combining such properties and improve existing constructions.

 - Cross Incremental Aggregation and Keyless-Updatability:
-Seems that building VC with keyless-updatability and cross-commitment incremental  aggregationis still an open problem.
+Building VC with keyless-updatability and cross-commitment incremental aggregation is still an open problem.
 No scheme with constant-size public parameters that achieves these two properties simultaneously is known to date.

 - Lattice-Based SVC with Updatability: The lattice-based construction from [[PSTY13]](https://www.iacr.org/archive/eurocrypt2013/78810351/78810351.pdf)